csingleton19/Movie-recommendation-engine/ReadMe.md

 ## Discussion:

 This was a really fun project to work on, it was outside of the scope of some things I usually work on - but definitely fun to learn!
 I tried following the Twelve-Factor App methodology as best as I could, but some parts were not applicable, i.e. concurrency: I could have set up API calls to work concurrently, however the rate limits and RAM issues prevented me from doing that.
 I had to scale it back and work in batches instead.
 There was no need for dev/prod parity as there is a single environment.
-On the other hand, logging is incorporated, the dependencies are explicitly declared by importing the required modules in the beginning, and logs are used.
+On the other hand, logging is incorporated, the dependencies are explicitly declared by importing the required modules in the beginning, and declarative statements are used.

 ## Future Work: